 The Australian Gold Lunar coin page gives more information about the coins and allows you to compare current prices.

 The China Gold Coin Incorporation started with the production of Chinese Gold Pandas in 1982.
 The 99.9% pure gold coins are available in a wide variety of sizes between 1 gram and 1 kg.
 Popular with both collectors and investors, the coins display an annually changing image of a Giant Panda on their reverse side.
-Since 2016, the Chinese Panda gold coins are denominated according to the metric system.
+Since 2016, the Chinese Gold Panda coins are denominated according to the metric system.
 The larger sizes of the coins are only available as proofs whereas the 'regular' sizes are issued with a brilliant uncirculated proof-like finish.
 Annual mintage numbers of the coins were quite low at first but have increased sharply since 2006.
-Various special commemorative editions of the Gold Panda coins exist as well.
+Various special commemorative editions of the coins exist as well.

 The Chinese Gold Panda page gives more information about the coins and allows you to compare current prices.

 Mintage of the British Gold Britannia coins started in 1987.
 Their reverse side generally shows a helmet-clad standing Britannia holding an olive branch, shield and trident.
 In certain years, the design of the coin's reverse side differs from that standard design though.
 The coins were made out of 91.67% pure gold alloyed with copper at first.
 In 1990, the non-gold component changed from copper to silver.
 Both brilliant uncirculated and proof versions of the coins are offered.
 In 2013, the British Gold Britannias had their gold purity raised to 99.99%.
-Many different denominations of the coins between 1/40 oz and 5 oz are offered by Britain's Royal Mint.
+Many different denominations of the coins between 1/40 oz and 1 kg are offered by Britain's Royal Mint.

 The British Gold Britannia page gives more information about the coins and allows you to compare current prices.